What to wear Guide | Chicago couples + maternity + family photography sessions

 Fashion it’s not my field of expertise, and if you know me, nothing about me says polished and fashion, reason why I’ve teamed up with the amazing Ways of Style to bring you a sort of ‘What to Wear’ guide.

-One of my mantras is: If you feel good, you will look good, and that shows in pictures! :) So, You can dress as casually or formal as you desire just make sure it blends with you and your vibe, and feel AMAZING in it!
+One of my mantras is: If you feel good, you will look good, and that shows in pictures! :) So, you can dress as casually or formal as you feel like it, just make sure it reflects who you are, and feel AMAZING in it!

 Get inspired by your location.
 Location + Season will mark where to start.
 A wild flower garden is a great place for neutrals and romantic choices.
 Urban Fall session are ideal for bold colors and layers.
 A day at the beach will scream flowy fabrics and tons of blue, minty tones and whites.